 In This Article

-Antique milk glass is a popular collectible dating from the late 1800s through the 1980s.
-Beginner collectors gravitate to milk glass because it’s beautiful, is relatively easy to find, and is very affordable.
+Antique milk glass is a popular collectible from the late 1800s through the 1980s.
+Beginner collectors gravitate to milk glass because it’s beautiful, relatively easy to find, and very affordable.
 Milk glass value ranges from next to nothing to a few hundred dollars for a quality piece or set.

 If you want to know more about milk glass prices or determine the value of milk glass in your collection, let this price guide serve as a starting point.
 We will also explain how to tell the difference between milk glass and other materials like porcelain.

-What Is Milk Glass Worth?
+What Is Milk Glass?

-Identifying Milk Glass
+How to Identify Milk Glass

 - Milk glass is primarily white.
 However, milk glass comes in other colors too.
 Common colors include soft jade, pale pink, powder blue, and black.